Will omicron bring us closer to herd immunity against COVID? - NewsBreak

 Herd immunity is when enough of a population is immune to a virus that it’s hard for the germ to spread to those who aren’t protected by vaccination or a prior infection.

 For example, herd immunity against measles requires about 95% of a community to be immune.
-Early hopes of herd immunity against the coronavirus faded for several reasons.Owner of Kentucky Derby to buy Rosie’s and Urban ONE casino project in $2.5 billion deal
+Early hopes of herd immunity against the coronavirus faded for several reasons.Poison Control issues warning about COVID-19 rapid antigen tests

 One is that antibodies developed from available vaccines or previous infection dwindle with time.
 While vaccines offer strong protection against severe illness, waning antibodies mean it’s still possible to get infected — even for those who are boosted.